 5. Patience pays off!
 Here you can see the sliced potatoes starting to brown after stirring from the bottom.

-6. Add the onions and toss them through to combine evenly, add the kale, cover the pan briefly to wilt, and stir to combine.
+6. Add the sliced onions and toss them through to combine evenly, add the kale, cover the pan briefly to wilt, and stir to combine.

 What is Hash?

-A hash is defined as a dish consisting of fried potato, onion, and meat, at least in it's original French form.
-It takes it's name from the word "hacher", meaning to chop.
-The recipe was first devised as a way to use up leftovers, but has transcended these humble beginnings in many ways.
+A hash is defined as a dish consisting of fried potato, onion, and meat, at least in its original French form.
+It takes its name from the word "hacher", meaning to chop.
+The recipe was first devised as a way to use up leftovers but has transcended these humble beginnings in many ways.
 In the modern vernacular, very often any fried potato dish can be called a hash, and it certainly does not have to contain meat!

 Chef Tip